beetee17/few_shot_learning/Final Presentation/script.md

 A convolutional layer consists of multiple convolutions, each with p x p parameters that can be trained during the backpropagation step to extract the 'best' features of an image.

 Multiple convolutional layers may be used in a neural network, with the idea that each subsequent layer extracts increasingly finer/abstract features of an image, leading to greater accuracy of the model.
-If the CNN has one convolution layer following another convolution layer, then the subsequent layer l + 1 treats the output of the preceding layer l as a collection of size l image matrices (where size l is the number of filters in the previous layer), known as a volume.
-The size of that collection is called the volume’s depth.
-Each filter of layer l + 1 convolves the whole volume.

 Pooling layers may be combined with convolutional layers to increase accuracy of th model while reducing the dimensionality of its input, resulting in quicker training.
 It works similar to a convolution, however, a fixed operator is applied to each patch, e.g. max or average, instead of a filter matrix.
 This means that the pooling layer has no trainable parameters.